danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

 # Strands Agents – Semantic Summarizing Conversation Manager

 A conversation management system for Strands Agents that combines summarization with exact message recall using semantic search.
+As a prototype, this system demonstrates the core concepts but would benefit from additional hardening, testing, and optimization before production use.

 ## Quick Start (2 minutes)